 - Government levies - The government has charges in place to support vulnerable customers and encourage the use of renewable energy sources, such as the Renewables Obligation (RO).
 If suppliers can't afford to pay these levies, they're fined.
 This can be enough to put some suppliers out of business.
 Spark Energy, for instance, went bust days after it missed a deadline to make a £14.4 million RO payment.

-But why have so many energy suppliers are gone under recently?
+But why have wholesale costs risen to such levels that suppliers can't offer rates at previous levels and eventually go under?
 Again, there are a number of reasons, including: